pywbem/pywbem/DEVELOP.md

     * Remove the statement that the version is in development.

+    * Update the statement which fixes of the previous stable version are contained in this version.
+If there is no fix release of the previous stable version, the line can be removed.

     * Change the release date to today´s date.

     * Make sure that all changes are described.
 This can be done by comparing